 Pure cocaine production in the country has reached the highest levels ever recorded, according to DEA analyst Leah-Perle Bloomenstein.
 In past years, Colombian traffickers produced higher amounts of the drug, which led to more Americans to try it for the first time leading to more overdose deaths.

-Estimates show that upward of 1.1 million Americans tried cocaine for the first time in 2017, up from 970,000 in 2015, and there were more than 10,000 deaths from cocaine overdoses in 2016 in comparison to 5,415 in 2014.
+Estimates show that upward of 1.1 million Americans tried cocaine for the first time in 2017, up from 970,000 in 2015, and there were more than 10,000 deaths from overdoses in 2016 in comparison to 5,415 in 2014.
 Unfortunately, some of these deaths have been linked to the emergence of fentanyl throughout the country.

 Someone who has never used fentanyl before could die almost instantly because of the pure strength of the drug, not to mention one is a stimulant while the other is a depressant.
 There has been a spike in the Midwest and Northeast for cocaine and fentanyl combinations.

 History of Cocaine

 Cocaine is a stimulant drug made from the leaves of the South American coca plant.
-For thousands of years has been used by indigenous people in the Amazon rainforest and Andes Mountains.
+It has been used for thousands of years by indigenous people in the Amazon rainforest and Andes Mountains.
 Their primary method of consumption was to chew the coca leaves for an energetic high.

 During this same period, a French chemist named Angel Mariani created a tonic made from Bordeaux wine and coca leaves calling it Vin Mariani.
 It was marketed to restore health and vitality and became very popular.

 Cocaine has a long and colorful history, but it may be best known because of Colombian drug lord Pablo Escobar.
 Escobar made his mark on the United States and Colombia when he created one of the first known drug cartels and began his violent and deadly reign of terror.

 Even after Escobar’s death, many other cartels were created to follow in his footsteps.
 Cocaine had exploded in popularity and became a status symbol for many of the upper echelons in our society.
-As the problem grew, there were many struggling with a cocaine addiction, which leads to the question – can you get sober from cocaine quickly?
+As the problem grew, there were many struggling with addiction, which leads to the question – can you get sober from cocaine quickly?

-Getting Sober from Cocaine Fast
+Getting Sober From Cocaine Fast

-Cocaine addiction treatment is a process that involves medical treatment and psychotherapy.
+“Cocaine addiction treatment is a process that involves medical treatment and psychotherapy.
 The goal is to help you abstain from cocaine use and begin to develop healthier habits.
-Cocaine addiction is a disease with no known cure; however, with evidence-based treatment and experienced medical personnel, getting sober from cocaine fast is a feat you can achieve.
+Addiction is a chronic disease with no known cure; however, with evidence-based treatment and experienced medical personnel, getting sober from cocaine fast is a feat you can achieve. ”

-Upon entering treatment, you will go through an intake process in which they will assess your current needs and health to determine which treatment options are right for you.
+Upon entering treatment, you will go through an intake process, in which they will assess your current needs and health to determine which treatment options are right for you.
 Depending on your medical needs, you may need a higher level of care.

-If the doctors determine you need specialized care, they may place you into a residential program that aims at keeping you on-site for a period of up to 90 days, and where will receive more one on one care.
+If the doctors determine you need specialized care, they may place you in a residential program that aims at keeping you on-site for up to 90 days, and where you will receive more one-on-one attention.
 The team can adequately treat your medical needs as well as introduce you to therapies that will set you up for long-term sobriety.

-If the staff sees fit, you could also be placed into an outpatient program that allows you to get treatment and leave afterward.
+If the staff sees fit, you could also be placed in an outpatient program that allows you to get treatment and leave afterward.
 This process typically involves fewer than nine hours of care weekly and will put you into the same therapy sessions as someone living on-site.